 With the common rhetoric of the ‘digital detox’ and ‘switching off’, there is an assumption that mindfulness and technology are mutually exclusive.
-Challenging this assumption, this project built a manifesto for designing technology which takes care of the people who use it.
+Challenging this assumption, this project built a manifesto for designing technology that takes care of the people who use it.

-Synthesising our learnings, we generated a series of principles for designing technology that looks after the people that use it.
-While these were ‘design principles’, we recognised that design is impacted by several external factors, and therefore the principles speak to not only design processes, but also a company’s culture and mission.
-Accompanying these principles, we developed a series of design concepts, to illustrate and communicate what these principles might look like in practice.
+Synthesising our learnings, we generated a series of principles for designing technology that looks after the people who use it.
+While these were ‘design principles’, we recognised that design is impacted by several external factors, and therefore the principles speak, not only to design processes, but also a company’s culture and mission.
+Accompanying these principles, we developed a series of design concepts, to illustrate and communicate how these principles might look like in practice.

 The full list of these can be seen on the Designing Mindfulness website